 \section{Empirical Study Of the Three Different Loss}

-In this section, we provide a concrete example to the theoretical results.
-We empirically study the proximity of an arbitrary local minimizer $\hat{X}$ of our three different loss to its ground truth solution in terms of $\|\hat{X}\hat{X}^\top - M^*\|_F$, and analyze the effect of the step size on the convergence rate.

-We consider the problem of 1-bit Matrix Completion, which is a low-rank matrix optimization task commonly appearing in recommendation systems with binary inputs~\cite{davenport2014one,ghadermarzy2018learning}.
-Our experiment settings are the same as~\cite{ma2023noisylowrankmatrixoptimization}.
-We also illustrate the implementation details in Appendix~\ref{exp:result}.
+In this section, we provide an illustrative example of the theoretical results.
+We examine the proximity of an arbitrary local minimizer $\hat{X}$ of the three losses to the ground truth in terms of $\|\hat{X}\hat{X}^\top - M^*\|_F$, and study the effect of the step size on convergence.
+The setting follows the 1-bit Matrix Completion problem, a low-rank optimization task commonly used in recommendation systems~\cite{davenport2014one,ghadermarzy2018learning}, with the same experimental configuration as~\cite{ma2023noisylowrankmatrixoptimization}.
+Additional implementation details are given in Appendix~\ref{exp:result}.

-In Figure~\ref{fig:loss-comparison}, we numerically demonstrate and compare the bounds in Theorem~\ref{thm:mainthm} and Theorem~\ref{thm:mainthm_MSE}, with parameters $n=40$, $r=5$.
-The y-axis shows the distance from an arbitrary local minimum $\hat{M}$ to ground truth, in units of $\lambda_r(M^*)$.
-The x-axis shows the probability lower bound.
-Which means the quantile of noise $\|w\|$.

-The numerical results in Figure~\ref{fig:loss-comparison} correspond to the regime where $\delta < 1/3$.
-In these experiments, the real error refers to the Frobenius norm of the matrix recovery result obtained under additive noise, while the numerical error represents the computed upper bound derived under the same noise conditions.
-From the comparison, we observe that the proposed kernel loss exhibits clear robustness to increasing noise levels: as the noise grows, the error remains relatively stable or even shows signs of compression, which aligns well with Theorem~\ref{thm:mainthm}.
-In contrast, the MSE loss exhibits a nearly linear increase in error as the noise level increases, , which aligns well with Theorem~\ref{thm:mainthm_MSE}.
-These observations demonstrate that the proposed kernel loss can suppress the influence of large noise, capturing the essential characteristics of a robust loss function.
+Figure~\ref{fig:loss-comparison} compares the bounds in Theorem~\ref{thm:mainthm} and Theorem~\ref{thm:mainthm_MSE} with $n=40$ and $r=5$.
+The y-axis reports the distance from an arbitrary local minimum $\hat{M}$ to $M^*$, measured in units of $\lambda_r(M^*)$, while the x-axis represents the probability lower bound, corresponding to the quantile of the noise norm $\|w\|$.
+The numerical results lie in the regime $\delta < 1/3$.
+The real error is the Frobenius norm of the recovered matrix under additive noise, and the numerical error is the corresponding computed upper bound.
+The kernel loss maintains stable error as the noise increases, with mild compression in some cases, consistent with Theorem~\ref{thm:mainthm}.
+In contrast, the MSE loss exhibits an almost linear increase in error as the noise strengthens, matching Theorem~\ref{thm:mainthm_MSE}.
+This confirms that the kernel loss can limit the influence of large noise and preserves robustness.